 Transfer policies, controlled by the contract and by administrative practice, also disrupt collegial relations.
-Of the 500-700 of the District's teachers (4-6 percent of the teaching workforce) who transfer each year, approximately 20 percent of them do so voluntarily, a process written into the contract and determined by seniority.
+Of the 500 to 700 of the district's teachers (4% to 6% of the teaching workforce) who transfer each year, approximately 20% of them do so voluntarily-a process written into the contract and determined by seniority.
 In a system with as many schools as Philadelphia, the probability of transferring is far greater than it is in smaller districts.
-About 30 percent of all transfers involve first year teachers hired after September 1st.
+About 30% of all transfers involve first-year teachers hired after September 1.
 They are automatically reassigned to another school at the end of the school year.
-This means that efforts made to acculturate these new teachers to the school and to site-based reform initiatives are a wasted investment from the standpoint of the school.
-The remaining transfers are caused by fluctuations in student enrollment and "position tradeoffs" in schools (e.g. changing the number of teachers by subject area).
+Indeed, any teacher filling a vacancy during the school year can be displaced the following year if a teacher who ranks higher in seniority chooses to fill that position.
+This means that efforts made to acculturate teachers new to the school and to site-based reform initiatives are a wasted investment from the standpoint of the school.
+The remaining transfers are caused by fluctuations in student enrollment and "position tradeoffs" in schools (e.g., changing the number of teachers by subject area).
 As discussed earlier, transfers can derail some of the most promising initiatives.